risc0/risc0/website/docs/terminology.md

 For a list of all supported recursion programs, see the documentation for the [zkVM API Client].

+### Reproducible Build
+A compilation process is called "reproducible" if it reliably produces the same binary file, on a byte-by-byte level.

+In the context of RISC Zero application development, reproducible builds allow for a clear linkage between the guest code and the resulting [Image ID].

+To get reproducible builds for your zkVM application, use [`cargo risczero build`](https://docs.rs/crate/cargo-risczero/latest).

 ### RISC-V

 The 5th edition of UC Berkeley's reduced instruction set computer architecture.